| Issue |

 .
 Heittokangas[11] studied the oscillation of solutions of

-where the coefficient is associated with Petrenko's deviation.
+is associated with Petrenko's deviation.
 In fact, he obtained the lower bound of the exponent of convergence of zeros of the product of two linearly independent solutions, which depends on Petrenko's deviation of the coefficient

 .
 Similar to Ref.[11], let